ajamwal13/Project-2/README.md

 # Project-2

-## Aditya's Cost-Sensitive Logistic Regression for Minimizing False Negatives
+## Cost-Sensitive Logistic Regression for Minimizing False Negatives (Aditya)

 This project tackles a classification problem using logistic regression, focusing on minimizing false negatives.
 The repository contains a Jupyter notebook for data preparation and a Python script for model training, optimization, and evaluation.